 Studio Art (BA or BFA)

-The School of Art offers both the Bachelors of Art (BA – Studio Art) and the Bachelors of Fine Arts (BFA – Studio Art) degrees.
-The Art Education program (Art with All-level Teaching Certification) is being offered in conjunction with the School of Education.
+The Department of Art offers both the Bachelors of Art (BA – Studio Art) and the Bachelors of Fine Arts (BFA – Studio Art) degrees.
+The Art Education program (Art with All-level Teaching Certification) is being offered in conjunction with the College of Education.
 The Master of Fine Arts

 is now open for Applications!